alexivkin/SARDELKA/README.md

 _**S**uper **A**wesome **R**sync **D**eduplicating **E**ncrypting and **L**in**K**ing **A**utomation_

-Backup solution for incremental full backups with data de-duplication using nothing but Bash and Rsync.
+Backup solution for incremental full backups (snapshots) with data de-duplication using nothing but Bash and Rsync.

 The main features are the **synthetic full backups** with Rsync and *end-to-end encryption*.
 A _synthetic full backup_ is a full backup that only the uses the disk space of an incremental backup.
+It's a snapshot created with minimal size, similar to a copy-on-write tech of the time-machine and btrfs.
-It does so by using hardlinks for any information that did not change.
-Essentially you get the best of both worlds: a full backup, always identical to the source at the time when it was taken, and a backup that consumes only the space required for the changes since the last backup.
+It does so by using hardlinks for any information that did not change, and only copying what did change.
+Essentially you get the best of both worlds: a full backup, always identical to the source at the time when it was taken, but only consuming the space required for the changes since the last backup.

 The _end to end encryption_ is done via just-in-time mounting of remote LUKS encrypted volumes over SSH.
-The remote system can only sees a sparse encrypted file, so even if these files are leaked there is no way to get the original backup data.
+The remote system can only stores a sparse encrypted file, never the encryption keys.
+Even if these files are leaked there is no way to get the original backup data.

 Other awesome features: